Glad to communicate with you. My full name is Claudio Tommaso Gnoli, pronounced /'klawdjo tom'ma:zo 'ɲɔ:li/, and this is my personal web space.

 Libraries and their online catalogues (OPACs) are one traditional, important service where KO should be applied, though not the only one: a great place for this is the Internet itself, especially in the new perspective of linked data and the semantic Web.

-I am also interested in other (probably too many) fields, such as artificial languages and semiotics, local culture, wildlife, ...
+I am also interested in other (probably too many) fields, such as artificial languages and semiotics, cultural anthropology of NW Italy, wildlife, ...

 I have done tens of short courses for librarians, master students etc., concerning strategies in searching information in the Internet, online public access catalogues, library websites, subject indexing and its application to the digital environment.
 At present my courses mostly concern: